-Vessel train operations need to be embedded in the rules and regulations in force for existing waterborne transport systems.
-This will require an effort of a variety of regulatory bodies and other organisations responsible for safe vessel train operations.
-NOVIMAR will make an attempt to bring this under their attention in order to make future market uptake of the vessel train concept possible.
-It must be noted that similar action is needed to support the development of other innovative waterborne concepts.
+Vessel train operations needed to be embedded in the rules and regulations in force for existing waterborne transport systems.
+This required an effort of a variety of regulatory bodies and other organisations responsible for safe vessel train operations.
+NOVIMAR made an attempt to bring this under their attention in order to make market uptake of the vessel train concept possible.

 Operating vessel train on waterways and in coastal areas